RobinLi7/nextflow_501Project/README.md

    [Installation guide](https://www.nextflow.io/docs/latest/install.html)

 3. Make sure Singularity (`=3.5.2-1.1.el7`) is installed and configured. \
-   If you are using a BCGSC computer, there is no need for installation or configuration.\
+   If you are using `BCGSC gphost08`, there is no need for installation or configuration.\
    [Installation guide](https://docs.sylabs.io/guides/3.0/user-guide/installation.html)

 4. Download the reference genome files:\